genius487/osgem/README.md

 ```
 ./model/OSeMOSYS_Input_Data/
 ```
 The user is free to change the location of where the input is located.
 The input data contains all the parameters necessary to run the optimization.
-The documentation regarding the parameters is similar to that found in the original version [OSeMOSYS-GNU](https://osemosys.readthedocs.io/en/latest/) as refered to be the State_of_Goa implementation.
-Additional parameters are needed to calculate the LCOE from OSeMOSYS and are described in the [docs](https://github.com/genius487/osgem/blob/main/docs.rst).
+The documentation regarding the parameters is similar to that found in the original version [OSeMOSYS-GNU](https://osemosys.readthedocs.io/en/latest/) as referred to in the State_of_Goa implementation.
+Additional parameters are needed to calculate the LCOE from OSeMOSYS in this modeller and are described in the [docs](https://github.com/genius487/osgem/blob/main/docs.rst).

 ### OnSSET Input files